hsheric0210/StealthModule.NET/README.md

 This project is heavily based on [DllFromMemory.Net](https://github.com/schellingb/DLLFromMemory-net/) and [DInvoke](https://github.com/TheWover/DInvoke) project.

+Some enhancements are applied:

 1. Extra indirection layer is added when calling native APIs.
+(No single P/Invoke usages)

-2. No single P/Invoke usages.
-No `nameof()` usages.
-All strings are able to be obfuscated.
+2. No `nameof()` usages.
+All strings and type names are able to be obfuscated.

-3. Feel free to edit `AssemblyInfo.cs` to change file name, description, version, etc.
+## Exemplary usages

+* Load DLLs in-memory without leaving the file artifacts to the disk.

+    * Instead of manually extracting the native DLL to the disk and then invoking them, load them directly from byte array or resource and use!

+    * Manual map core Win32 libraries to bypass API hooking and evade AV/EDR.

+* Use native methods in C# without any P/Invokes.
+(No more P/Invoke to `GetProcAddress`)

+    * Make your program easy-to-obfuscate while using native method calls.
+(String Encryption and Resource Encryption will make your protection stronger)

 ## How to use